 Elected: Assumed office January 3, 2013, 4th Term

 Prev.
 Political Exp.: Projects Director for Rep. John Shimkus (IL-15)

 Family: Married, 3 Children

 Rodney has demonstrated his ability to lead even in a divided government.
-The Hire More Heroes Act, his bill to help small businesses hire more of our nation’s veterans by rolling back Obamacare, overwhelmingly passed the House with more than 400 supporting votes and was signed into law in July 2015.
-Rodney has worked with his colleagues to ensure a more efficient, effective government for generations to come.
+The Hire More Heroes Act, his bill to help small businesses hire more of our nation’s veterans by changing Obamacare, overwhelmingly passed the House with more than 400 supporting votes and was signed into law in July 2015.
+This is one of the only legislative changes to Obamacare to be signed into law.

 On June 14, 2017, Rodney was one of several Republicans who were attacked by a gunman while practicing for the Congressional Baseball Game at a baseball field in Alexandria, Virginia.
 Congressman Steve Scalise and several other teammates were injured, but due to the heroic actions of Capitol Police Officers David Bailey and Crystal Griner and the Alexandria Police Department, there were no fatalities.
 Following the shooting, Rodney has made it his mission to promote more civility in politics.
 He’s an active member of the bipartisan Civility Caucus and the Congressional Study Group on American Democracy and Civics which focuses on promoting civility in politics to young voters.

 Prior to being elected, Rodney served as Projects Director for Congressman John Shimkus (IL-15) for 16 years helping Illinois citizens and communities cut through government red tape and secure federal funding.
 Rodney resides in Taylorville with his wife, Shannon, and their three children, Toryn, Clark, and Griffin.